Vienna with Kids: Palaces, Pastries and the Prater

 Vienna is a city of imperial grandeur that secretly adores children.
 From Schonbrunn Palace to the Prater ferris wheel, discover why Austrian hospitality extends to families of all sizes.

-There is a reason Vienna keeps showing up on those "best cities for families" lists, and it is not just the whipped cream.
-This is a city that was built for spectacle -- soaring palaces, gilded concert halls, pastry cases that look like jewelry displays -- and yet it welcomes small, sticky-fingered visitors with genuine warmth.
-My kids have traveled through a fair share of European capitals, but Vienna is the one they keep asking to go back to.
-If you are planning a family trip here, I want to help you skip the guesswork and get straight to the good stuff.
+There's a reason Vienna keeps showing up on those "best cities for families" lists, and it's not just the whipped cream.
+This is a city that was built for spectacle - soaring palaces, gilded concert halls, pastry cases that look like jewellery displays - and yet it welcomes small, sticky-fingered visitors with genuine warmth.
+My kids have travelled through a fair share of European capitals, but Vienna is the one they keep asking to go back to.
+Brigitte (my Munich friend) brings her family over for a long weekend twice a year and I get it.
+If you're planning a family trip here, I want to help you skip the guesswork and get straight to the good stuff.

-And then there is the zoo.
-Schonbrunn Zoo is the oldest zoo in the world, founded in 1752, and it has been modernized beautifully.
+And then there's the zoo.
+Schoenbrunn Zoo is the oldest zoo in the world, founded in 1752, and it has been modernised beautifully.
 The highlights for kids include the rainforest house with free-roaming birds and fruit bats overhead, an aquarium with an underwater tunnel, and a giraffe viewing gallery that puts you at eye level with these gentle giants.
-There is a large adventure playground near the petting zoo where younger children can climb and dig while you sit on a bench and catch your breath.
-Check the daily feeding schedule when you arrive -- the sea lion feeding is especially fun to watch.
+There's a large adventure playground near the petting zoo where younger children can climb and dig while you sit on a bench and catch your breath.
+Check the daily feeding schedule when you arrive - the sea lion feeding is especially fun to watch.

 The Prater and the Giant Ferris Wheel

-The Wiener Riesenrad -- Vienna's Giant Ferris Wheel -- has been turning since 1897, and riding it is one of those experiences that makes a trip feel complete.
+The Wiener Riesenrad - Vienna's Giant Ferris Wheel - has been turning since 1897, and riding it is one of those experiences that makes a trip feel complete.
 It moves slowly enough that even nervous little ones relax once they are inside the enclosed wooden cabins, and the views across the city are wonderful.
-You will recognize it from films, postcards, and the moment your kids spot it from across the park and start running.
+You'll recognise it from films, postcards, and the moment your kids spot it from across the park and start running.

 Vienna Museums for Kids